furrykef/nesadpcm/README.md

 # NESADPCM
 A VOX ADPCM (a.k.a.
 Dialogic ADPCM or OKI ADPCM) decoder for the NES.
 It may or may not be adaptable to other 6502-based systems.
+The code is written for ca65, but should be easily adaptable to other assemblers.

 To avoid confusion, in this document, the term "sound clip" will be to used to refer to, well, sound clips.
 The term "sample" will refer not to a sound clip, but rather the samples sent to the DAC.